Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Operations/CANBus.md

 ## Usage

 This section provides detailed examples of how to use the CANClient class in your applications.
-Each example is shown in C#, Python, and JavaScript to accommodate different development environments.
+Each example is shown in C# and Python to accommodate different development environments.

 ### Basic Operations